lewagon/dotfiles/02-OOP/01-OO-Basics/01-Define-your-own-class/README.md

 ## Specs

+Before you create your class, create a file in the `lib` directory to test out your class as you go along (create new instances, call instance methods, and print the results to the terminal).
+Let's call this file `interface.rb`.

-Choose something from the real world that you would like to model.
+Next, choose something from the real world that you would like to model.
 Restaurants, vehicles, users, games, recipes.. *It's your call!*

 Once chosen, create a file in the `lib` directory which has the name of your object.
 For instance, if you chose to model Restaurants, create the `restaurant.rb` file: